EternaRPG/eterna-core/principia_anima.md

 Cohesive vision is better than mechanical bloat.
 The core principles must be flexible enough to accommodate new ideas and unexpected situations, allowing creativity to thrive without losing coherence.
 The craziest stunts may be attempted; the most imaginative spells can be improvised - and the system must tell you exactly how it should work.

 Anima’s cosmology—the Great Circle—isn’t just one world of sword and sorcery.
 It’s a multiverse of infinite possibilities, where every world can be shaped and governed differently by the same fundamental principles.
 If you have the skill and the courage, the canvas is there for you to craft entire new worlds within the Circle.
 The rules must support your imagination, not constrain it.

+## Complexity must grow from clarity.

+The rules must be simple enough to learn quickly, yet coherent enough to support deep, modular complexity.
+Every mechanic is built to be expanded—never replaced.
+You must be able to start with the basics—attacking, defending, using Animus, and navigating the Great Circle—and build from there.
+The core system already includes rules for armour, injury and more, but the same principles must scale smoothly to support everything from sieges to spaceflight, without ever losing coherence.

 ## All roads need maps, not just the warrior’s path.